blackwhitehere/acme-portal-sdk/README.md

 In a way, they attempt to make the deployment process as frictionless and intuitive as possible, without simplifying the deployment to a restrained set of practices.

-`acme-portal-sdk` contains abstract interfaces expected by the `VSCode` `acme-portal` extension as well as a specific implementation of a deployment process for a python application based on the `prefect` orchestration library.
+`acme-portal-sdk` contains abstract interfaces expected by the `VSCode` `acme-portal` extension.
+It also contains a specific implementation for a python application based on the `prefect` orchestration library.
 Users of the SDK can easily extend the abstract interfaces to their projects.
 Some standard implementation schemes like one based on e.g. `airflow` can be made part of SDK in the future.

 ## Concepts